Tired Of Tracking Your Food? Try This Instead

 Use these guidelines when you need a break from tracking

-- Calories in have to be less than calories out to lose weight.
+- The number one rule in weight loss has been the same for a long long time.
+Your calories in have to be less than your calories out to lose weight.
 Period.
 End of story.
-The more you move, the more calories you can consume and not have it turn to fat which is one of the reasons I would NOT have you drop the workouts.
-BUT keep in mind, a typical person only burns about 1200-1400 calories without working out …if you add an hour workout to that you are only burning an extra 200-300 calories (total 1500 calories).
-The movement you do outside of the workout (the other 23 hours of the day) is going to be the majority of the calories that you would be able to add.
-If you’re not moving outside of the workout (ie- walks, getting outside, super active job, etc) then keep your calorie goal 1500-1600 per day.
+The more you move, the more calories you can consume and not have them turn to fat.
+Workouts are part of this calorie out count but even more important than your workouts is your movement throughout the rest of your day.
+Do you take walks?
+Do you stand instead of sit at work?
+What is your step count each day?
+Keep in mind, a typical person only burns about 1200-1400 calories a day before movement …if you add an hour workout to that but then you sit on your butt for the rest of the day, you are only burning an extra 200-300 calories.
+The movement you do outside of the workout (the other 23 hours of the day) actually makes up the majority of the calories that you are able to add outside of those initial 1200-1400.
+If you’re not moving outside of the workout (ie- walks, getting outside, super active job, etc) then keep your calorie goals on the lower side 1500-1700 per day.
+If that sounds low and you know you can’t adhere to that consistently then MOVE.
+Find little ways to stay more active throughout the day.

-- If something doesn’t come with a label, that’s where the tracking app can come in handy — type in your best guess as to what it is and see what the calorie count is.
-For example — Carne Asada burrito.
-I would type in Carne Asada burrito into Macros First and take a look at the HUGE variety of options and choose one on the higher end as far as calories to see how much you “could” be using up of your daily balance.
+- If you’ve been tracking for any length of time, you should know roughly what things are worth.
+It doesn’t have to be perfect.
+At the end of the day, 50-100 calories positive or negative is not going to make a huge difference but if you can’t deal with this uncertainty.
+Track just the thing you don’t know in a tracking app.
+If the food you’re about to eat does not come with a label and it’s outside of the whole food/good for you realm, type in your best guess in an app and see what the calorie count is roughly.
+For example — a Carne Asada burrito.
+I would type in Carne Asada burrito into the Macros First app and take a look at the HUGE variety of options.
+The trick is to choose one on the higher end as far as calories to see how much you “could” be using up of your daily balance.

 Protein intake matters

-- Protein is one of the hardest macronutrients to break down so you are burning calories when you consume protein.
-It also contains 9 essential amino acids that cannot be made by your body and they essential to maintaining and building muscle.
-The more muscle you have the better for a HUGE number of reasons — overall health, longevity, calories burned daily, ageing, etc.
+- Protein is one of the hardest macronutrients to break down so just know that you are burning calories when you consume protein.
+More importantly, though, it also contains 9 essential amino acids that cannot be made by your body and they are essential to maintaining and building muscle.
+The more muscle you have, the better for a HUGE number of reasons — overall health, longevity, calories burned daily, aging, etc.

-- As long as your total calories are accounted for, eating a lot of protein is a GREAT idea — but also see #3 and #4
+- As long as your total calories are accounted for, eating a lot of protein is rule #2 — but also see rule #3 and #4.

 - The micronutrients found in fruits and vegetables are not easily replicated.
-Even if you supplemented with a green drink or other pills and liquids, it is not the same as consuming those vitamins and minerals from the plants themselves.
-Your body needs those micronutrients to function optimally
+Even if you supplemented your diet with a green drink or other pills and liquids, it is not the same as consuming those vitamins and minerals from the plants themselves.
+Your body needs those micronutrients to function optimally.

 Follow these guidelines to give yourself a mental break from tracking your food